• Skip to primary navigation

 No lemon juice or vinegar here, cashew cream cheese is traditionally cultured, and that makes a lot of difference.
 I used mesophilic culture, but it works well with vegan probiotics, or even rejuvelac.
 Each one results in a slightly different taste.

 This recipe is a lot easier to make than my other cheese recipes.
-Only 3 ingredients are needed for the cream cheese: cashews, water and cultures.
-Plus a pinch of salt for flavor.
-The process consists of soaking the cashews overnight, draining them and blending with water and cultures.
-Then you transfer the cashew cream to a bowl and let it sit at room temperature for 24-48h, depending on the temperature.
-That's it!
+Only 3 ingredients are needed for the cream cheese: cashews, water, and cultures.
+Plus, a pinch of salt for flavor.
+The process consists of soaking the cashews overnight, draining them, and blending with water and cultures.
+Then you transfer the cashew cream to a bowl and let it sit at room temperature for 24-48 hours, depending on the temperature.
+That’s it!

 The great thing about this pesto swirl cream cheese is that you get the full pesto flavor combined with the sour cream cheese with each bite!

-Use it a a dip with roasted vegetables or spread on toasts or bagels.
+Use it as a dip with roasted vegetables or spread on toast or bagels.
 Let me know in the comments if you try this recipe!

 Vegan Pesto Swirl Cream Cheese